srikanthkakumanu/clinica/README.md

 - **Lombok**: To reduce boilerplate code.
 - **Springdoc OpenAPI**: For generating Swagger API documentation.
 - **Gradle 9.3.1**: The build automation tool.
+- **Docker Gradle Plugin**: For container build and deployment automation.
 - **JaCoCo**: For code coverage.
 - **SonarQube**: For code quality analysis.
 - **Docker**: For containerization.